Ontario Student Assistance Program: Financial Aid Offices

-Students should visit the Financial Aid Office (FAO) at the college or university they plan to attend for more information about OSAP, the Ontario Student Access Guarantee and other financial aid questions.
+Students can visit the Financial Aid Office (FAO) at the college or university they plan to attend for more information about OSAP, the Ontario Student Access Guarantee and other financial aid questions.
 Students can find a list of FAOs at Ontario's public colleges and universities online.

 Exceptional circumstances

 The OSAP assessment may not reflect exceptional circumstances some students may have.
 As a result, a number of reviews have been developed to allow students to provide additional information regarding their specific circumstances.
 To learn more about the review process or to initiate a review, students can contact their school's financial aid office.

 OSAP review forms: Students will often have to complete OSAP review forms to explain these exceptional circumstances.
 Some forms will need additional verification from a parent/guardian or physician.

 Repayment

 For the first 6 months after graduation, finishing studies, or no longer being a full-time college or university student: